 TIPS

 - Use whatever vegetables you have.
 I like to also cut up sweet potatoes.
-You can also add peas and celery.
+You can also add peas, corn and celery.
 I love using root vegetables and winter squashes.

 - This harvest chicken pie can be baked in a 10 inch cast iron skillet as well.